dartmouth-cs98/20f-artificien/README.md

 ![Team Photo](https://i.ibb.co/8XQYpjZ/artificien-logo.png)

 Artificien is a federated learning marketplace.
-It connects data scientists looking to train models with app developers that have access to data, and trains such models remotely on-device using Pysyft's federated learning library.
+It connects data scientists looking to train models with app developers that have access to data, and trains such models remotely on-device.
+The platform and thorough instructions for its use can be found at www.artificien.com

 ## Architecture